 Why should you visit Pilatus?

-Pilatus Kulm, the top of Pilatus, has great views of Central Switzerland, restaurants, a bar, souvenir shop, and a panorama terrace.
+Pilatus Kulm, the top of Pilatus, has great views of Central Switzerland, restaurants, a bar, a souvenir shop, and a panorama terrace.
 Here, you can also find a short, secure way to enjoy the panorama.
-It lies between the peaks Esel and Oberhaupt.
+It lies between the peaks of Esel and Oberhaupt.

 The golden round trip is also a popular choice for tourists.
 It combines a ride on the steamboat, the red cogwheel railway, and going down with the cable car.
 Tourists can book the golden round trip from May to October.